google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/debugging-service-workers.markdown

 title: "Debugging service workers"
 description: "So far our service worker doesn't do very much.
 But it's enough that we can watch it working.
 That makes this a good time to talk a little about debugging."
 authors:
-- josephMedley
+- josephmedley
 published_on: 2015-10-01
 updated_on: 2015-10-01
 order: 5
 key-takeaways:
   tldr:
   - "dfdf "
   - "dfdf"
 ---

 <p class="intro">